 Many generic positions also have a mechanism for professional advancement in that they are part of a classification series (e.g., Accountant I, II, III, and Research Scientist I, II, III).

 If the position is generic and can be matched with an existing classification specification (class spec), it is so recommended.
 If not, a new classification title and class spec are prepared for University System approval and salary range assignment.
-Under normal circumstances the complete review cycle for a new classification should take no longer than two or three weeks, after the completed PD has reached Human Resources.

 All requests for classification of new OS positions or reclassification of existing positions are reviewed by UNH Human Resources, usually within two weeks of receiving the PD.
 Human Resources determines the most appropriate classification for each position submitted for review.
 Review of OS position descriptions occurs at campus HR.
 (For PAT positions review occurs at campus HR and then the USNH Classification Committee).